mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 ### I want to run generation with MPT-[X], how long does it take to process different size inputs?

 #### Setup
-We use a single A100 80GB for inference, running with precision `bf16` and the `triton` implementation of attention.
+We use a single A100 80GB for inference, running with precision `bf16` and the `torch` implementation of attention.
 We include the highest possible batch size that is able to produce 1000 output tokens without running out of GPU memory.

 Here we show how latency changes for a given input prompt length, while varying batch size and output length.
 This gives a rule of thumb of how fast you can expect MPT to be based on different generation parameters.